MagicManFoli/MQTT_Switcher/README.md

 ## Developer hints

-Be aware that you are unable to completely use it on a desktop as it depends on RPI's GPIOs.
+Be aware that you are unable to run it on a desktop as it depends on RPI's GPIOs.
 YOu will probably need to comment out the import for that and set a breakpoint somewhere.

 ### Test script manually without docker